JavaScriptBach/scripts/README.md

 #### flac2mp3itunes.sh

 Converts .flac files to V0 mp3 and moves it to my iTunes folder on my Windows partition.
+Requires flac2all_v3.38.py.

 #### RenamefilestocopyfromLinux.sh